QuantEcon/book-networks-public/code_book/ch_intro.md

 x_grid = np.linspace(1, 10, 200)
 ```

-Then we can produce our plot.
+Then we can produce our plot

 ```{code-cell}
 fig, ax = plt.subplots()